bulldogearthday/booths/README.md

 ## Usage
 * Define booth list on the firebase backend, and also provide the same data in the off-line default store (jsonp file)
 * Generate RSA public/private keypair at http://www-cs-students.stanford.edu/~tjw/jsbn/rsa2.html
+* RSA library is extended with sign/decodeSign capability to accomodate our use-case
 * Encode booth key for each booth and generate QR codes for them
 * Distribute the QR codes
 * Make sure the visitors only see the booth's QR code when they completed the booth's quest